-- .1 Confirm site is suitable for proposed development as per the attached Table A in Appendix A. For a copy of the "Flood Risk Management Guidelines" contact Alberta Infrastructure and Transportation. - .2 Complete or review existing Environmental Site Assessments (ESA) to determine environmental liability of site. - .3 Contact Alberta Community Development to find out if there are any archeological restrictions for this site. - .4 Confirm that site and development are located at an acceptable distance from high voltage power lines. - .5 Confirm if direct or indirect access to a highway is required and if adequate road access is available to the site. - .6 Confirm if a Traffic Impact Assessment (TIA) is required and if Public Transportation is available and adequate. - .7 Proposed development must be in compliance with planning/zoning requirements.
+- .1 Confirm site is suitable for proposed development as per the attached Table A in Appendix B. For a copy of the "Flood Risk Management Guidelines for Location of New Facilities Funded by Alberta Infrastructure", contact Alberta Infrastructure. - .2 Complete or review existing Environmental Site Assessments (ESA) to determine environmental liability of site. - .3 Consult with authority having jurisdiction to determine if there are any archeological restrictions for this site. - .4 Confirm that site and development are located at an acceptable distance from high voltage power lines. - .5 Determine if direct or indirect access to a highway is required and if adequate road access is available to the site. - .6 Determine if a Traffic Impact Assessment (TIA) is required and if Public Transportation is available and adequate. - .7 Proposed development must be in compliance with planning/zoning requirements.
 Confirm need for stormwater management on site. - .8 Confirm that site topography is suitable for the project. - .9 Confirm availability of offsite services such as power, water, sanitary, storm and natural gas.